rodolfodpk/go-crablet/docs/simplified-api.md

 ## Complete Example

-Here's a complete example showing how the simplified API reduces boilerplate:
+Here's a complete example showing how the simplified API reduces boilerplate and supports complex DCB patterns:

 ```go
 // Create a user with simplified API